 Going into the election, the possession and use of cannabis for recreational purposes was illegal in California.
 When Prop 215 passed in 1996, the state legalized medical marijuana, The Department of Justice while President Obama was in charge didn’t prosecute the people and the businesses who were following California’s local and state medical marijuana laws even though both recreational and medical cannabis was illegal under federal law.
 Prop 64 made recreational marijuana legal under California state law in 2016.

 Proposition 64 was passed November 8th, 2016 by a 57% majority vote and allowed adults aged 21 or older to buy, possess, and use recreational marijuana.
 This measure was the cause of two new forms of taxes for the industry.
 One levied on cultivation and the other one on retail prices.
-The money from these taxes will be spent on researching cannabis, cannabis law enforcement, health and safety grants, youth programs, preventing environmental damage from commercialized cannabis, and treatment research.
+The money from these taxes will be spent on things like researching cannabis, cannabis law enforcement, youth programs, and preventing environmental damage from commercialized cannabis.
 Most of the bills below will be directly amending proposition 64, and others will be affecting the future of cannabis.

 Cannabis Licensing and Regulatory Bills